How To Spool Braided Line On A Spinning Reel (Without Line Twists or Loops)

 Your “go to” redfish-slaying assassin of an artificial jig ready is to cast, and you are ready to land a monster red.

-You even have a brand new spinning reel that has only been cast five times, you just put brand new line one, you have the drag set perfectly, and even your mono liter is brand spanking new.
+You even have a brand new spinning reel that has only been cast five times, you just put brand new line one, you have the drag set perfectly, and even your mono leader is brand spanking new.

 The moment is here…